EdgeFirstAI/documentation/docs/studio/datasets/index.md

 Select an import type.
 EdgeFirst Dataset is the proprietary format used by many operations in EdgeFirst Studio.
 Please refer to [EdgeFirst Dataset Format](../../datasets/format.md) for more information.

-1. Pre-create an annotation set where annotations are to be imported.
+1. Create an annotation set where annotations are to be imported.
 If only images are imported, then this step is not required.
 2. Drag and drop a folder or group of files.
 3. Select an annotation set if the annotation type allows annotation import.
 4. Click *START IMPORT*.